 GENERAL 2 What are the main differences between TCF 2.1 & 2.2?
 2 What is the deadline for implementation?
 3 Do Vendors need to register separately to TCF v2.2?
 3 Do CMPs need to apply for re-validation?
 3 Do legal bases need to be re-established with all users?
-3 ABOUT THE TCF POLICIES 3 Has support for legitimate interest as a legal basis been removed?
-3 How should Publishers select the Vendors for which they establish legal bases?
-Is there maximum number? а 4 How the total number of Vendors should be added to the CMP UI?
-4 Why did you change the TCF Purposes descriptions, and added "illustrations"?
+3 Are the slides and recordings from the webinars regarding the launch of the TCF v.2.2 available?
+4 ABOUT THE TCF POLICIES 4 Has support for legitimate interest as a legal basis been removed?
+4 Can publishers still rely on Legitimate Interest for their own data processing purposes?
+4 How should Publishers select the Vendors for which they establish legal bases?
+Is there a maximum number ?
+4 How should the total number of Vendors be added to the CMP UI?
+5 Why did you change the TCF Purposes descriptions, and added "illustrations"?
 5 How should CMPs disclose Vendors' retention periods and categories of data?
-5 How should CMPs use the multiple URLs that Vendors may provide to access their priva documentations in different languages? су 5 What is the new purpose 11?
-5 Does the new TCF Policies require a "reject all" button?
+5 How should CMPs use the multiple URLs that Vendors may provide to access their privacy documentations in different languages?
+6 What is the new purpose 11?
+6 Does the new TCF Policies require a "reject all" button?
 6 What is the new requirement in relation to withdrawal of consent?
 Does it affect pay-or-consent installations?
-6 Why did you remove the requirement to remind users of their choices every 13 months?
-6 Why did you remove the requirements to maintain records of consent?
 6

-۱E SOUT THE TCF v2.2 PRACTICAL IMPLEMENTATION 7 Where and when can I find the GVL for TCF v2.2?
+Why did you remove the requirement to remind users of their choices every 13 months?
+7 Why did you remove the requirements to maintain records of consent?
+7 What is the Legitimate Interest Claim URL that Vendors need to provide at registration?
+7 ABOUT THE TCF v2.2 PRACTICAL IMPLEMENTATION 7 Where and when can I find the GVL for TCF v2.2?
 7 Where and when can I find the TCF translations?
-7 Will Vendors be added automatically to the new version of the GVL for TCF v2.2?
-7 Is there a change to the CMP API specifications?
-7 Why do Vendors need to use eventListeners?
-7 Is there a change to the TC String format?
-8 How to know which GVL version should be used when reading a TC String?
-8 Will TC Strings created under TCF v2.1 be considered invalid after 30 September 2023?
-8 Does the removal of legitimate interest for purposes 3 to 6 also apply to Publishers that us the Publisher TC segment?
-9 How should CMPs prepare for the revocation of consensu.org subdomains on 10 July 202 3?
+8 Will Vendors be added automatically to the new version of the GVL for TCF v2.2?
+8 Is there a change to the CMP API specifications?
+8 Why do Vendors need to use eventListeners?
+8 Is there a change to the TC String format?
+9 What is the StdRetention field in the GVL for TCF 2.2?
+9 How to know which GVL version should be used when reading a TC String?
+9 Can the GVL for TCF v2.1 be used when reading a TC String created under 2.2 during the transition period? e 10 10 Does the removal of legitimate interest for purposes 3 to 6 also apply to Publishers that us se the Publisher TC segment?
+10 Will the code libraries and TC String encoder/decoder be updated?
+11 How should CMPs prepare for the revocation of consensu.org subdomains on 10 July 202 11 23?
+How can Vendors self-check their live installations?
+11 Why do Vendors need to provide a list of digital properties where they operate?
+11